Music of Azerbaijan: Mugham

-Mugham is one of the many folk musical compositions from Azerbaijan, contrast with Tasnif, Ashugs.
+Mugham is one of the many folk musical compositions from Azerbaijan, in contrast with Tasnif, Ashugs.
 Mugam draws on Arabic maqam.

-It is a highly complex art form that weds classical poetry and musical improvisation in specific local modes.
+It is an art form that weds classical poetry and musical improvisation in specific local modes.
 Mugham is a modal system.
 Unlike Western modes, "mugham" modes are associated not only with scales but with an orally transmitted collection of melodies and melodic fragments that performers use in the course of improvisation.
 Mugham is a compound composition of many parts.
 The choice of a particular mugham and a style of performance fits a specific event.
 The dramatic unfolding in performance is typically associated with increasing intensity and rising pitches, and a form of poetic-musical communication between performers and initiated listeners.

 Three major schools of mugham performance existed from the late 19th and early 20th centuries - the region of Garabagh, Shirvan, and Baku.
 The town of Shusha of Karabakh was particularly renowned for this art.

 The short selection of Azerbaijani mugham played in balaban, national wind instrument was included on the Voyager Golden Record, attached to the Voyager spacecraft as representing world music, included among many cultural achievements of humanity.

 In 2003, UNESCO proclaimed mugham as a Masterpiece of Oral and Intangible Cultural Heritage of Humanity.